LiyrAstroph/CyPDM/docs/index.rst

 CyPDM
 =================================
-A fast package to apply the phase disperion minimization (PDM) algorithm, based on PyAstronomy module PyPDM (https://github.com/sczesla/PyAstronomy).
+A fast package to apply the phase disperion minimization (PDM) algorithm, based on PyAstronomy module `PyPDM <https://github.com/sczesla/PyAstronomy>`_.

+The package is written in C and wrapped with Cython, so that it can be called in both C and Python code.

+The PDM alogrithm refers to the reference: `Stellingwerf (1978) <http://adsabs.harvard.edu/abs/1978ApJ...224..953S>`_.

 Documentation
 -------------